 But at least one veteran data warehouse architect -- and Bill Inmon himself -- point out that under the right circumstances, the two ever-evolving methodologies can actually work together nicely.

 "They each have their own application," said Bill Harrison, a business intelligence (BI) and data warehouse architect with Omaha Public Power District, a public utility in Nebraska.
-"Inmon's normalized data model is really good for your centralized data warehouse, but when you go out into your data marts and design those, you want to use
+"Inmon's normalized data model is really good for your centralized data warehouse, but when you go out into your data marts and design those, you want to use the Kimball methodology.
+So we use both."

 A brief history of Inmon and Kimball